 Instead of fetching updates for tracking, batch labels, and transactions manually, you can use Shippo webhooks to get notified when a status changes.

 Setting Up and Testing Webhooks

 You can set up webhooks on the API settings page of your Shippo Dashboard.
 This page also allows you to test webhooks with a sample payload.

-track_updated: for shipment status updates.
-The POST request body will contain a JSON of the Transaction object (for shipments created through Shippo) or Tracking Object (for shipments created outside of Shippo).
+track_updated: for tracking status updates.
+The POST request body will contain a JSON of the Tracking object.

 batch_created: for creating the Batch object that contain Batch Shipments.
 This process is done asynchronously, so first you’d get an empty Batch object back, then Batch Shipments will be created in the background.